3 surprising myths about alcohol

 Alcohol helps you to sleep better at night.

 Drinking tonight might make you drowsy tomorrow.
 Alcohol can help you feel relaxed, but it may cause sleep problems or make them worse.
-Too little sleep is linked to type 2 diabetes and heart disease, so it might be worth trading your nightcap for a cup of decaffeinated tea.
+Too little sleep is linked to type 2 diabetes and heart disease.
+Try trading your nightcap for a cup of decaffeinated tea instead.

 2